Grants

 Innovation in Action

-Status: Open (closes November 1 @ 11:59PM (PST), 2024)
+Status: CLOSED (as of November 1 @ 11:59PM (PST), 2024)

 Innovation in Action Grants support operational research and/or implementation of small innovative silviculture projects.
 It is designed to support shovel-ready projects that need extra support to enhance learnings surrounding innovative silviculture.